wayneweicheng/de_elt_datalake_iceberg/PRD.md

 # Real-time Climate Data Analytics Platform with ELT

-This project implements a modern data lake architecture using Apache Iceberg on Google Cloud Platform (GCP).
-The focus is on Extract-Load-Transform (ELT) rather than ETL, leveraging BigQuery's powerful transformation capabilities while maintaining data lake flexibility with Iceberg.
+This project implements a modern data lake architecture using Apache Iceberg on Amazon Web Services (AWS).
+The focus is on Extract-Load-Transform (ELT) rather than ETL, leveraging Amazon Athena's powerful transformation capabilities while maintaining data lake flexibility with Iceberg.

-We'll use public climate data from NOAA to build a comprehensive data platform that showcases GCP services integration with Iceberg table format.
+We'll use public climate data from NOAA to build a comprehensive data platform that showcases AWS services integration with Iceberg table format.

 ### Solution Architecture Diagram